gypsydave5/gypsydave5.github.io/_posts/2016-01-06-vim-mac-mssql-client.md

 slow, and an unfamiliar environment.

 So what are my options on a Mac?
-Well, there are a couple of SQL Server clients out there,but the one I tried out turned out to be buggy - there's nothing less fun than losing a query you've been crafting for an hour.
+Well, there are a couple of SQL Server clients out there, but the one I tried out turned out to be buggy - there's nothing less fun than losing a query you've been crafting for an hour.
 And why should I spend time moving the query betweeen an editor (Vi) and an awkward GUI interface?